-Virtually all Physician Assistant, Physical Therapy, and Veterinary Schools in the U.S require that you take the GRE.
+Many Physician Assistant, Physical Therapy, Occupational Therapy and Veterinary Schools in the U.S require that you take the GRE.
 The test, conducted by Educational Testing Service (ETS) has computer-based and paper-based testing options.
 The computer-based GRE is given year round.
 You may take the GRE once every 21 days and up to five times within any continuous rolling 12-month period.
-Candidates must acquire a GRE Account, register for the exam and submit payment ($195) to ETS.
-Computer-based test centers are located in Lexington, Louisville, Nashville (TN), Memphis (TN), Clarksville (TN), and Knoxville (TN).
+Candidates must acquire a GRE Account, register for the exam and submit payment to ETS.
+Click here to learn more about where to take the GRE.

 The overall testing time for the computer-based GRE is about three hours and 45 minutes.
 There are six sections with a 10-minute break following the third section.
 1) analytical writing (One section with two separately timed tasks) 30 minutes per task; 2) verbal reasoning (two sections) 30 minutes per section; 3) quantitative reasoning (two sections) 35 minutes per section.
-Verbal and quantitative reasoning are scored from 130-170, in 1 point increments where as analytical writing is scored from 0-6, in half point increments.
-A 152 in verbal reasoning and 153 in quantitative reasoning typically scores around the 53% ile.
-A 4.0 in analytical writing typically scores around the 54% ile.
+Verbal and quantitative reasoning are scored in 1 point increments from 130-170, where as analytical writing is scored in half point increments from 0-6.
+A 152 in verbal reasoning and 153 in quantitative reasoning typically scores around the 53rd percentile.
+A 4.0 in analytical writing typically scores around the 54th percentile.

 **UPDATE as of September 22, 2023 - The overall testing time for the GRE is being shortened to 1 hour, 58 minutes.
 Scores will also be reported faster than in the past, helping candidates submit applications sooner.
 Score scales will remain the same.

 Analytical Writing (30 minutes) - 1 section, 1 essay task